 - Determining which features are most important for the performance you want out of your treadmill

-- Selecting products that meet most or all of these features at a price you can afford, factoring in longevity and warranty
+- Selecting products that meet most (or all) of these preferences at a price you can afford, while simultaneously factoring in longevity and warranty

 Treadmill Buying Guide: FAQs